promptfoo/promptfoo/README.md

 Here are some of the available scripts:

 - `build`: Transpile TypeScript files to JavaScript
-- `watch`: Continuously watch and transpile TypeScript files on changes
+- `build:watch`: Continuously watch and transpile TypeScript files on changes
 - `test`: Run test suite
 - `test:watch`: Continuously run test suite on changes